storm-enroute/storm-enroute.github.io/dev/styleguide.md

 If the compilation unit makes an extensive use of functionality in its superpackages, than there can be several `package` statements one after another after the preamble -- this is preferred to an `import`.
-Both of the following is ok:
+Both this:

     package x.y.z

+And this is ok:

     package x.y
     package z